Front-wheel drive: 19451960

 In 1955, one of the first Japanese manufacturers to utilize front-wheel drive with a transversely installed engine was the Suzuki Suzulight, which was a small "city" car, called a kei car in Japanese.

-In 1955, the Polish producer FSO in Warsaw introduced the front-wheel-driven Syrena of own design.
+In 1955, the Polish producer FSO in Warsaw introduced the front-wheel-driven Syrena of its own design.

 In 1959 Austin Mini was launched by the British Motor Corporation, designed by Alec Issigonis as a response to the first oil crisis, the 1956 Suez Crisis, and the boom in bubble cars that followed.
 It was the first production front-wheel-drive car with a watercooled inline four-cylinder engine mounted transversely.
 This allowed eighty percent of the floor plan for the use of passengers and luggage.
 The majority of modern cars use this configuration.
 Its progressive rate rubber sprung independent suspension, low centre of gravity, and wheel at each corner with radial tyres, gave a massive increase in grip and handling over all but the most expensive cars on the market.
 It initially used flexing rubber instead of needle rollers at the inboard universal joints of the driveshafts but later changed to needle rollers, and GKN designed constant-velocity joint at each outboard end of the drive shafts to allow for steering movement.
 The Mini revived the use of front-wheel drive which had been largely abandoned since the 1930s.